Mammy West named her Christine back in 1917.

 Later he called her mother, as did his sisters too.

-But she was sometime “Momma” if Debbie felt a little blue.
+But she was sometimes “Momma” if Debbie felt a little blue.

 Her first granddaughter came along in 1968.